Encyclopaedia Inflationaris: Introduction

 At this stage, there are, a priori, two possibilities (it is also worth noticing that yet another approach is the reconstruction program~\cite{Lidsey:1995np,deOliveira:2005mf}).
 Either one uses a model-independent, necessarily approximate, shape for $\calP_\zeta$ or, on the contrary, one scans the inflationary landscape, model by model, and for each of them, calculates $\calP_\zeta$ exactly.

 The advantage of working with a model-independent technique is obvious.
 However, it often requires an approximation scheme that may not be available for all models.
-In practice, an approximate method, the slow-roll approach, is known for the category IA and for the category IC, see the recent papers~\cite{Martin:2013uma, Jimenez:2013xwa,Boyanovsky:2005pw,Destri:2007pv,Burigana:2010hg,Boyanovsky:2009xh}.
+In practice, an approximate method, the slow-roll approach, is known for the category IA and for the category IC, see the recent papers~\cite{Martin:2013uma, Jimenez:2013xwa, Boyanovsky:2005pw, Destri:2007pv, Burigana:2010hg, Boyanovsky:2009xh,Auclair:2022yxs}.
 In this case, the set of inflationary parameters $\tetai$ becomes the Hubble flow functions: $\tetai=\{\epsilon_n\}$ where the $\epsilon_n$ are defined in \Eq{eq:defhf} and the corresponding expression of $\calP_\zeta(k;\epsilon_n)$ is provided in \Eqs{spectrumsr}, (\ref{eqn:as0}), (\ref{eqn:as1}) and~(\ref{eqn:as2}).
 Assuming some priors $\pi(\epsilon_n)$ on the Hubble flow functions, this method yields the posterior distributions $P\left(\epsilon_n|\Clm\right)$ for the Hubble flow functions evaluated at the pivot scale.
 This approach has already been successfully implemented for the WMAP data in \Refcs{Leach:2003us, Martin:2006rs, Lorenz:2008je, Finelli:2009bs, Martin:2010kz}.

 The second approach is more ambitious.
 It consists in treating exactly all the inflationary models that have been proposed so far and in a systematic manner.
-For each model, the power spectrum is determined exactly by means of a mode by mode numerical integration, for instance using the \FieldInf code\footnote{See \url{http://theory.physics.unige.ch/~ringeval/fieldinf.html}.}.
+For each model, the power spectrum is determined exactly by means of a mode by mode numerical integration, for instance using the exact integration routines provided by the {\FieldInf} code~\cite{fieldinf}.
 Such an approach can also be used with the higher correlation functions with, for instance, the recent release of the \BINGO code calculating the inflationary bispectrum~\cite{Hazra:2012yn}.

 In this case, the set of parameters $\tetai$ differs according to the model considered.
 For instance, Large Field Inflation (LFI) for which $V(\phi)=M^4\left(\phi/\Mp\right)^p$, has $\tetai=(M,p)$ while Small Field Inflation (SFI) with $V(\phi)=M^4\left[1-\left(\phi/\mu\right)^p\right]$ has $\tetai=(M,p,\mu)$.
 From \FieldInf one can then compute $\calP_\zeta(k;M,p)$ for LFI and $\calP_\zeta(k;M,p,\mu)$ for SFI without any other assumptions than linear perturbation theory and General Relativity.
 Starting from some priors on the model parameters, \eg in the case of LFI, $\pi(M,p)$, this method allows us to determine the posterior distributions $P(M\vert \Clm)$ and $P(p\vert \Clm)$, thereby providing parameter inference about the corresponding inflationary model.
 This approach, which was successfully implemented for the first time in \Refcs{Ringeval:2005yn, Martin:2006rs, Ringeval:2007am, Lorenz:2007ze}, and subsequently used in \Refc{Mortonson:2010er}, has several advantages that we now discuss.